danielmwatkins/ift_cal-val/README.md

 ## Validation data
 - Manually identified floes
 - Manually verified tracking?
 How should that work?
+Look into automated methods